cybercom-finland/location_tracking_ml/README.md

 `pos = np.asarray([[0.0, 0.0], [0.1, 1.3], [10.1, -1.3]])`

 The system overfits somewhat, but generates nice traces.
 The system seems to have an attractor at a specific point, because all the players eventually run there and stop.
+This is not very surprising, as dynamic, deterministic systems do that often.
+Adding random noise might generate more interesting traces.

 ![generated_tracks_for_three_players_3.png](generated_tracks_for_three_players_3.png)